badalaryal11/Weather/README.md

 * Description - This is an iOS app built using OpenWeatherMap API and Alamofire which gives realtime weather of a place based on its name and location and it has the feature to know current location of the user and give weather condition along with suitable image.
-* Technologies Used : RestAPI, OpenWeatherMapAPI,MVC, API Parsing, Alamofire, UIKit, CoreLocation
+* Technologies Used : RestAPI, OpenWeatherMapAPI,MVC, JSON Parsing, Alamofire, UIKit, CoreLocation
 * Features:It gives realtime weather of a place based on its name and location and it has the feature to know current location of the user and give weather condition along with suitable image..
 * Contribution: Developed the User interface using UIKit, Optimized the app for smooth experience, followed MVC design pattern, API Parsing, Use the features of CoreLocation like GPS Coordinates.